St Michael's Woolmer GreenVA C of E School

-T. This is based on research showing that children from low income families perform less well at school than their peers.
+The pupil premium is a sum of money given to schools each year by the Government to improve the attainment of disadvantaged children.
+This is based on research showing that children from low income families perform less well at school than their peers.
 Often, children who are entitled to pupil premium face challenges such as poor language and communication skills, lack of confidence and issues with attendance and punctuality.
 The pupil premium is intended to directly benefit the children who are eligible, helping to narrow the gap between them and their classmates.

 Schools are given a pupil premium for:

+In March 2018 the Government announced that free school meals would only be available to children in KS2 whose families have a net income of £7400 or under, effective from 1 April 2018.
 If your child was previously entitled to free school meals but is no longer, they will still receive pupil premium based on the 'Ever 6' qualification (a pupil who has ever had free school meals in the past six years).

 Prior to April 2018, children qualified for free school meals – and accordingly pupil premium – if you received any of the following benefits: